EnzoSeason/study-notes/aws/dotNetProject/observability.md

   Retention settings can be used to specify how long log events are kept in CloudWatch Logs.

   The retention assigned to a log group is applied to their log streams.

+## AWS Lambda and CloudWatch Logs

+The only step is to make sure that Lambda is allowed to **create a Log Group, create a Log Stream and put Log Events**.
+This can easily be done by using the IAM managed policy “AWSLambdaBasicExecutionRole”.

+## Amazon API Gateway and CloudWatch Logs

+You configure this at the **stage level**.